In the Garden

 Soil, Planting, and Care

 Set out plants 12 to 18 inches apart in an open area with full sun and good air circulation.
 Plant lavender in well-drained, slightly alkaline soil with a pH between 6.7 and 7.3.
 You can add builder’s sand to the soil before planting to increase drainage, which is vital because lavender will not tolerate excessive soil moisture or humidity.
-To further improve drainage, plant lavender in a raised bed, along a wall, or near the top of a slope.
+To further improve drainage, plant lavender in a raised bed filled with premium raised bed soil, such as Miracle-Gro® Raised Bed Soil, along a wall, or near the top of a slope.
 In an herb or perennial bed, ensure good drainage by planting lavender on a small mound.
+When planting lavender in pots, be sure to use high quality potting mix, such as Miracle-Gro® Potting Mix, for best results.
 Lavender flowers bloom in summer; you can clip faded blooms to encourage continued blooming throughout the warm season.
 Prune lightly to promote branching, especially in spring once the plants show new growth.

 Remember that lavender needs good drainage and good air circulation.
 Do not over-water, and allow the soil to dry before watering again.
 When there is a lot of heat and humidity, fungus can attack the plants, turning the leaves brown.
 To minimize the chance of having such a problem, mulch with pebbles or sprinkle sand around the base of the plant for faster evaporation.
 If you cut the blooms, trim in a way that thins the plant a bit, leaving it open for better air circulation.